 There are many reasons why your testicles may hurt after ejaculating.
 Following ejaculation, you may suffer from a muscle spasm of the muscles of your perineal region.
 This can lead to a cramp-like pain of the testicles.
 You may also be suffering from congestion of the vasculature of the pelvic region, which can lead to a dull, achy sensation.

 Why does my testicle pain switch sides?

 Testicular pain may be due to posture or physical activities.
 Biking, for example, can lead to testicular pain from friction between a poorly placed bike seat and the testicles.
 This can switch sides with different postures.
-Generally speaking, more dangerous forms of testicular damage are one-sided and stay on a single side.
+Generally speaking, more dangerous forms of testicular damage are one-sided and cause pain on a single side of the testicles.

 - Avoid strenuous activity.
 Heavy lifting or exercise can increase the pain and worsen symptoms like swelling.